 - c.
-A major in East Asian Studies requires a minimum of ★36 to a maximum ★48 at the senior level in East Asian content cross-listed courses which must include the following: - A minimum of ★12 in one of the East Asian languages, selected from CHINA, KOREA, or JAPAN 201/202 and 301/302 (or equivalent) - One of HIST 280 or 281 - A minimum of ★6 in cross-listed East Asian Content courses at the 400-level
+A major in East Asian Studies requires EASIA 101, and a minimum of ★36 to a maximum ★48 at the senior level in East Asian content courses which must include the following: - A minimum of ★12 in one of the languages at the senior level, selected from CHINA, JAPAN or KOREA - A minimum of ★12 in non-language courses offered by the Department, including ★6 at the 400-level - A minimum of ★12 in East Asian content courses, including ★6 at the 400-level

-- The list of approved cross-listed East Asian Content courses is available from the Department of East Asian Studies. - (2) Cross-listed courses may not overlap the student's minor subject.
-(See §42.3(6).)
+- (1) The list of approved cross-listed East Asian Content courses is available from the Department of East Asian Studies. - (2) Cross-listed courses may not overlap the student's minor subject.
+[See §42.3(6)].
 For example, if a minor of Political Science is selected, none of the cross-listed Political Science courses may be counted toward the East Asian Studies major; they will be counted only toward the minor in Political Science.
 Cross-listed courses from other departments must be selected to apply toward the East Asian Studies major.
-The only exception is if the minor is either Japanese or Chinese (see point 3(a) below).
+The only exception is if the minor is either Japanese or Chinese [see point 3(a) below].